ECMWF History

 Fully operational forecasting

-1 August 1980 is a very important date in ECMWF's history, representing the initiation of full (7 days per week) operational forecasting.
+1 August 1980 is an important date in ECMWF's history, representing the initiation of full (7 days per week) operational forecasting.

 1981-01-01 00:00:00